 2.1 Funding

 The scholarship is funded by the Griffith Graduate Research School.
-In the event that the candidate does not submit the thesis by the scholarship expiry date, 50% of the scholarship value will be borne by the candidate’s Element or Group.
+In the event that the candidate does not submit the thesis by the scholarship expiry date, 50% of the scholarship value will be borne by the candidate’s enrolling Element or Group.
 Where the candidate’s non-submission is a result of extenuating circumstances that are beyond their control, the Dean Griffith Graduate Research School will review on a case-by-case basis the Element or Group liability to contribute 50%.

 2.2 Selection and Award

-- Thesis progress at the time of application, including the likelihood of completion by the expiration date of the completion scholarship.
+- Thesis progress at the time of application, including the likelihood of completion by the expiration date of the CAPRS as clearly demonstrated via a detailed completion plan that corresponds with the proposed scholarship start and end date.

 3.1 Scholarship value and duration